LucaBarda/CV-SkinLesionSegmentation/README.md

-# CV-Final
+# CV-SkinLesionSegmentation
-**Final Deliverable — Computer Vision Project @ Heidelberg University (2025)**
+**Computer Vision Project @ Heidelberg University (2025)**

 This repository contains the pipelines and experiments for our Computer Vision project focused on skin lesion segmentation, with special attention to preprocessing techniques aimed at achieving dataset diversity.

-For a summary on the achieved results please refer to the PDF report.
+For a summary on the objectives and achieved results please refer to `report.pdf`.

 ---

 ## 📋 Installation